unuigbee/simple-form/README.md

 5. run **npm start** to get webpack dev server running or **webpack-dev-server --host www.example.com --port 80** if you want some flexibility

 ## To Do
-- [ ] Add styling using SASS like preprocessor using PostCSS and plugin friends
+- [ ] Improve and add styling using SASS like preprocessor from PostCSS and plugin friends
 - [ ] Make Url endpoints more REST like
+- [ ] Improve documentation